mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ## 3. Request Participation

-Benchmarks are run by data owners.
-Data owners will get notified when a new model was added to a benchmark so that they can run the model and submit a new result to the benchmark.
-In order for your model to be part of the benchmark, you have to request association.
+Benchmarks are run by Data Owners, which will get notified when a new model is added to a benchmark.
+Therefore, they can run the model and submit a new result to the benchmark.
+You must request the association for your model to be part of the benchmark.

-To initiate an association request, you need to collect these information:
+To initiate an association request, you need to collect the following information:

 - The target benchmark ID, which is `1`
 - The server UID of your MLCube, which is `4`.